harp-orm/query/README.md

  - password
  - driver_options

-They go directly to the PDO consturct method.
+They go directly to the PDO construct method.
 Here's an example:

 ```php
 DB::setConfig([